0xMinato/UwUbot/README.md

 UwUbot is available in Discord and even Terminal.
 Here's how to use it:
 #### Discord
-1. Git clone the repository: `change this`
+1. Git clone the repository: `git clone https://github.com/0xMinato/UwUbot.git`
 2. Install PyCord: `python3 -m pip install -U py-cord`
 3. Install Requests and BeautifulSoup: `pip3 install requests bs4`
 4. Create `config.py` with your Discord bot-token from [Developer Portal](https://discord.com/developers/applications):